24-S1-2-C-Moral-Decisions/moral-front-end/README.md

 npm --v
 ```

-3. Enter the root directory of project: `/moral-front-end/`

-​	Run the following command to install dependencies.
+3. Run the following command to install the dependencies:

 ```ba
 npm install
 ```

 4. Run server at development mode:

 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.